AdobeDocs/campaign.en/help/v7/production/using/encoding-of-the-oracle-database.md

 Adobe Campaign uses the default Oracle encodings.

 If you use different ones, an incompatibility can occur.
-For more on this, refer to [this section](../../installation/using/database.md#oracle).
+For more on this, refer to .